AM4772/ITS/README.md

 ## About the App

-Ever lost spleep trying to figure out a problem in your app after you updated the code?
+Ever lost sleep trying to figure out a problem in your app after you updated the code?
 Ok, ok, I hear ya!, the answer is "daaah yes of course!!".
 So next I imagined working as a programmer for a software development company and I started thinking how would they go about tackling this issue (instances, people involved, etc).
 Based on these ideas, I decided to work on a bug tracking system that a software company could use to manage the bug life cycle.

 Technologies used: